wombleton/gitlaw-nz/acts/G/Government Roading Powers Act 1989.md

     *   (d) uses or makes any unauthorised crossing place on to a motorway,---

-    and is liable on summary conviction to a fine not exceeding $500\.
+    and is liable on conviction to a fine not exceeding $500\.

     (2) The owner or person in charge of any animal or thing which is on a motorway in breach of [section 82(2)][139] shall not be guilty of an offence under subsection (1) if the owner or person proves that the presence of the animal or thing on the motorway in breach of that subsection was not due to any negligence on his or her part.

+    Section 87(1): amended, on 1 July 2013, by [section 413][229] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Limited access roads